-Who: Suffian Hakim is a Singaporean writer whose first book Haris bin Potter and the Stoned Philosopher became an instant cult favourite.
+Who: Suffian Hakim is a Singaporean writer whose first book Harris bin Potter and the Stoned Philosopher became an instant cult favourite.
 The Minorities, another parody, is his second book published by Singapore-based Epigram.
-Epigram will also be re-releasing Haris bin Potter in July.
+Epigram will also be re-releasing Haris bin Potter later in the year.

 What: The Minorities is the story of an unlikely group of housemates, each of whom are haunted by their metaphorical ghosts and demons before they encounter a real, true-to-life pontianak (vampire of Malay folklore), which disrupts their domestic tableau.